gaurav337/adaptive-ttc/road.md

 - "LiveCodeBench: Holistic and Contamination Free Evaluation of Large Language Models for Code"
 - https://arxiv.org/abs/2403.07974
 - Read sections 1–3 only.
-- What to understand: how the benchmark works, what pass@1 means, why contamination matters
+- What to understand: how the benchmark works, what pass@1 means, why contamination matters, and roughly how many problems are in the version you'll pin — this number directly determines your dataset size (see Phase 3 pilot step)

 **3. One related work paper to situate yourself**
 - "Is Self-Repair a Silver Bullet for Code Generation?"
 (Olausson et al.)